ebuchman/blog/content/posts/uoa-liquidity.md

 ## Wherefore Art Thou Liquiity?

-But not all money flows in cycles, at least not on a short time horizon, which means even if we clear everthing in cycles, there are debts left over - imbalances in the payments graph.
+But not all money flows in cycles, at least not on a short time horizon, which means even if we clear all the debt that exists in cycles, there are debts left over - imbalances in the payments graph.
 More anxiously, then, we might ask how these imbalances, built up in the networks of trade and finance, might relate to the general availability of the Medium of Exchange required to settle them.